iagox86/dnscat2-tunnel-drivers-dns/README.md

 Once again, due to the nature of DNS, case MUST be ignored.
 Additionally, the padding symbols (`=` signs) are removed in transit, and re-added (or ignored) during decoding.
-If re-adding, `=` signs are appended until the data's lengthis a multiple of 8 (unless it started as one).
+If re-adding `=` signs, zero or more are appended to make the data's length is a multiple of 8 charcters.

 ### Names

-Names are a special case, because they must conform to DNS naming standards, which states:
+Names are a special case, because they must conform to DNS naming standards, which states, in brief:
 * Names are made up of period-separated segments (eg, `"a.b.c"`), where each segment is at least 1 byte and no more than 63 bytes long
-* All text is case insensitive
+* All text is case insensitive, and can randomly change in transit
-* The set of allowed characters are `a-z`, `0-9`, and `-`, though a domain cannot start with `-`
+* The set of allowed characters are `a-z`, `0-9`, and `-`, though a domain cannot start with `-` (for simplicity, we don't use `-` for anything)

-For the purposes of transporting data, the protocol allows periods to be sprinkled throughout a name as desired, within the parameters of DNS outlined above, and MUST be ignored by the recipient. `414141.example.org` is identical to `4.1.414.1.example.org`, for example.
+For the purposes of transporting data, the tunnel protocol allows periods to be sprinkled throughout a name as desired, within the parameters of DNS outlined above, and MUST be ignored by the recipient. `414141.example.org` is functionally identical to `4.1.414.1.example.org`, for example.

-A `tag` must be prepended, or a `domain` appended.
+To confirm to the tunnel protocol, a `tag` must be prepended, or a `domain` appended.
 One or the other MUST be present, but both MAY NOT be.

 A `tag` is a pre-arranged value that is prepended, such as `abc.<data>`.
 It is designed to uniquely identify traffic as tunnel traffic.
 Traditionally, dnscat2 uses `dnscat` as the tag, and will likely continue to.
 But the protocol itself can use any pre-arranged tag.

-Since there's no valid domain name involved, messages with a tag are not designed to traverse the DNS hierarchy, and are only to be used for direct "connections".
+Since there's no valid domain name involved, messages with a tag (rather than a domain) are not DNS-routable names.
+Therefore, they will not traverse the DNS hierarchy, and are only to be used for direct "connections".

 I find it helpful to use a hardcoded tag by default, unless a domain name is specifically requested.
 That way, it "just works" if no configuration is done!